 (26) ACCEPTANCE OF BIDS.
 Bids cannot be accepted from persons under the age of 18, for any lots in this Auction.

 (27) BIDS BY EMAIL.
-Please note we cannot guarantee bids sent in by email.
-Preferably bids should be sent by POST or FAX and all bids must include full address, telephone and card details.
+Please note we cannot guarantee bids sent in by email, post or fax and all bids must include full address, telephone and card details.

 (28) ESTIMATES. for the Auction are shown online and also available from the reception Clerk, ring +44 (0)1273 480208.